tinysystems/Taskify/README.md

     Go to generated code

 ### 2. Interpreter
-Allows developers to run and debug TaskDSL applications on PC.
-Below core components are exist in interpreter.
+Our TaskDSL interpreter enables engineers to run and debug TaskDSL applications on PC.
+The interpreter supports the features below.

     Call stack
     Symbol table